- Homepage

 |

-T09 SS02 | Vibroacoustics of musical instruments |
+T09 SS02 | Musical Acoustics |

 The tones produced by musical instruments are very beautiful and very diverse.
 There are various types of instruments such as strings, winds, and percussion.
 All of them start from the player's input (string plucking/bowing, blowing, impact, etc.) and output their own unique tones through complex phenomena including the coupled vibration and the non-linearity, etc. Various attempts have been made to elucidate the sound mechanism of these instruments through experiments and numerical calculations.
 In this session, we will welcome research results on all musical instruments evaluating vibration and acoustic phenomena from various aspects. |